cloudflare/cloudflare-docs/content/vectorize/learning/create-indexes.md

 The number of dimensions an index is created for cannot change.
 Indexes expect to receive dense vectors with the same number of dimensions.

-As an example, the following table highlights some example embeddings models and their output dimensions:
+The following table highlights some example embeddings models and their output dimensions:

 | Model / Embeddings API                    | Output dimensions    | Use-case              |
 | ----------------------------------------- | -------------------- | --------------------- |